Senescalcus and Roma – The Steward, and Rome Beseiged

 Note: this story is a combination of the individual stories Senescalcus and Roma.

 However, after the seneschal has fled, he raises a mighty army in order to beseige Rome (perhaps to retrieve the relics of St Peter and St Paul).
 Neither Rome's king nor its seven wisest advisors are able to govern the city, or repel the seneschal's forces.
 At last the seventh wise man, named Junius (or Genius) orders the troops to be readied, then mounts the walls to the highest point.
 He dons a strange cloak, and a mask with many faces, a takes up two swords.
-He sets up a mirror or a fire behind him, and shouts so loudly the heathen armies all hear him.
-They are tricked into believing he is a powerful god and flee, leaving Rome victorious.
+He sets up a mirror or a fire behind him, and shouts so loudly the beseiging armies all hear him.
+The seneschal's troops are tricked into believing he is a powerful god and flee, leaving Rome victorious.

 Note